scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 Any Dotty project built with sbt can launch VSCode with a single command, and will automatically provide common IDE features like code-linking and completion.
-Guillaume suggests that he would prefer the IDE to interact directly with the language server, rather than having the IDE interact with the build tool (which then interacts with the language server), and that this approach has been accommodated in the [Build Server Protocol proposal](https://github.com/scalacenter/bsp/blob/master/docs/bsp.md) developed by Jorge and Olaf.
+Guillaume suggests that he would prefer the editor to interact directly with the language server, rather than having the editor interact with the build tool (which then interacts with the language server), and that this approach has been accommodated in the [Build Server Protocol proposal](https://github.com/scalacenter/bsp/blob/master/docs/bsp.md) developed by Jorge and Olaf.